-- You are going to nickel and dime us to death!
+- You are going to nickel and dime me to death!

 - In what world does buying that make sense?

-- You handle the finances for now; I’ll step in when things go to hell.
+- Fine.
+You handle your finances.
+Let me know when things go to hell.

 Societally Abusive Statements

-- How dare you spread around our personal family business!
+- How dare you spread around our private business!